Where to Eat in NYC

 - Num Pang Sandwich Shop – I recommend the five-spice pork belly or pulled pork sandwich.
 The sandwiches are my favorite item on their menu, though they have salads and noodle bowls too (Multiple locations around the city)

 - Korilla BBQ – A super popular food truck that turned into a brick and mortar location.
-Get the bulgogi or gochujang pork burrito (East Village)
+Get the bulgogi or gochujang pork burrito (Multiple Locations through the City)

 - Danji – Really well-done Korean tapas, this was one of my favorite restaurants in Hell’s Kitchen.
 You can pair it very easily with a show (Theater District)